 It may have helped some with smoothing out any ice pick-scars, but only time will eventually heal those things.

 Next on my list is the SoothSayer Serum, containing precious expensive Sandalwood which is proven effective to stimulate healthy new skin cells.
-But for now I’m looking to invest in an Aloe Vera plant :)
+And also their best selling Best Skin ever series.

 Depending on what you would like to treat, think of these things before making a purchase: